SamMangan/plantshelf_js/README.md

 * Practice using JavaScript to respond to events like clicks

 ## Web browser developer tools
-JavaScript runs in the user's web browser.
-All major browsers, which means that we can use inbuilt browser tools to debug JavaScript, or even to run JavaScript directly.
+JavaScript runs in the user's web browser which means that we can use inbuilt browser tools to debug JavaScript, or even to run JavaScript directly.

 ##### ✅ Chrome DevTools: using the Console as a REPL
 - [ ] Open index.html in a Chrome* browser